 var hash = sha256.ComputeHash(bytes);

 The salt is essentially a randomly generated number of a given size.
 The size of the salt string is a crucial factor: A too-short salt would make a rainbow table attack only a bit slower.
 The minimum password length is considered a good size for the salt.
 For example, if 12 characters is the minimum password length, then a random string of 12 characters is a good salt.
 How do you generate the salt?
 There's just one rule: Use a cryptographically strong random generator and avoid using the Random class.
 The difference is all in the internal algorithm used to generate the random number.
 Simply put, Random uses a calculation and isn't guaranteed to be unpredictable; in this regard, a strong generator offers much better warranties.
 In .NET, you use RNGCryptoServiceProvider to get a really unpredictable random number.
-Listing 2 shows you how to use it to get a salt string.
+Figure 2 shows you how to use it to get a salt string.

 var random = new RNGCryptoServiceProvider();